Skip to content

 Free and Collaborative

 The marketplace is free to use — models carry no price and no commission is charged.
-Publishing builds your reputation through activations, ratings, and reviews.
-Execution credits are charged separately as a usage quota (based on problem complexity), paid by the executing organization.
+Publishing builds your reputation through adoption, ratings, and reviews.

-Tip: A clear description, good example input, and accurate categorization drive activations far more than anything else.
+Tip: A clear description, a working example, and accurate categorization drive adoption far more than anything else.

-Use these metrics to understand demand, identify opportunities for new models, and improve your published ones.
+You also get an in-app notification each time a team adopts one of your models (configurable in your workspace settings).
+Use these signals to understand demand, identify opportunities for new models, and improve your published ones.

 Publishing via API